peteroupc/html3dutil/doc/H3DU.InputTracker.md

 <a name='H3DU.InputTracker_mousewheel'></a>
 ### H3DU.InputTracker#mousewheel(func)

-<b>Deprecated: Will be removed in the future.
-Use the
-mousePos method to find out whether the user has rotated the mouse wheel.</b>
+**Deprecated: Will be removed in the future.
+Use the mousePos method to find out whether the user has rotated the mouse wheel.**

 Sets a function to handle mouse wheel events.